TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Discord streaming issue + Pepsik bug (broken textures when launching with Steam overlay0
+	- Quoting 99de1cc851d33915eacb3b6166397008d296fad2:
+		settable_as_current_mixin would skip calling glBindTexture if the texture was already bound, even if it was a while ago - it appears that for GL to work properly, we must re-bind the texture right before using calling glTexImage2D - perhaps it's because of glActiveTexture or glBindBuffer calls in between.
+		Importantly, it's no longer an issue if we just always bind the texture/fbo/shader etc., and there is no difference in framerate whether we skip re-binding or not.

+- (Windows) Print screen in fullscreen works if we disable double-buffering.
+	- This may be the reason why it works in some other games, maybe they have doublebuffering disabled?

 - audit properly what happens upon death
 	- it's consistently the only time the clients crash
 	- sprawdzic na nagraniu czy to sie dzieje na spekcie czy od razu